Yiu-Tran/Final-Project/README.md

 25 points – Your app is creative and original.

-Yiu - I'm doing the about page......
+Yiu - I'm doing the about page, I added links to other websites.